Victor-starr/Tasty-list/client/README.md

 - Shows recipe title, description, ingredients, instructions, and an image.
 - Logged-in users can recommend, unrecommend, edit, or delete their own recipes.

-### Favorites
+### Profile Page

-- Users can save their favorite recipes for quick access.
+- Displays user information.
-- Displays a list of saved recipes.
+- Users can view their created recipes and favorites.

 ### Search